 Yet today, many who have read the Bible are just beginning to discover this even though it was identified over two hundred years ago (see Background of Chiasms).

 A chiasm organizes themes much like a sandwich: A) a piece of bread on top, B) mustard, C) a delightful piece of meat, C′) another savory piece of meat, B′) more mustard, and finally A′) another piece of bread on the bottom.
 Chiasms generally focus on the flavorful meat, but the bread and mustard are necessary for a complete sandwich.
 Some chiasms do not have a mustard layer, other chiasms have lettuce on both sides of the meat, and some have just one piece of delicious meat.

-When God inspired the Hebrew and Greek writers to inscribe their portions of the Scriptures, the chiastic structure was often used to add emphasis.
-He could not use techniques such as bold, italics, underline, indentation, bullets, or font size to help the reader understand what is important because these were not part of the ancient languages at the time.
+When the Holy Spirit inspired the Hebrew and Greek writers to inscribe their portions of the Scriptures, the chiastic structure was often used to add emphasis.
+He could not use techniques such as bold, italics, underline, indentation, bullets, or to help the reader understand what is important because these were not part of the ancient languages at the time.
 Instead He often used the structural arrangement of repeated thoughts or phrases to accomplish this emphasis.